raycmorgan/gateway/README.md

 we mix the specification of those libraries with the simple API of Node.js's own HTTP server.

-Here is a simple application that utilizes the Static middleware.
+Here is a simple application that utilizes the CommonLogger and Static middleware.

     var Gateway = require('../lib/gateway.js');